 \section{Experiments}

-We conduct comprehensive experiments to validate the ability of our method to produce high-quality, semantically consistent 3D morphs.
-We introduce a new benchmark, \textbf{TexMorph}, designed specifically for this task.
-Our evaluation protocol includes quantitative comparisons against state-of-the-art 2D and 3D methods using novel metrics, qualitative analysis of the generated morphing sequences, and an ablation study to analyze the contributions of our proposed key components.
+We conduct comprehensive experiments to demonstrate the efficacy of our method in producing high-quality, semantically consistent 3D morphs.
+To this end, we introduce TexMorph, a novel benchmark tailored specifically for this task.
+Our evaluation protocol encompasses rigorous quantitative comparisons against state-of-the-art 2D and 3D baselines using novel metrics, qualitative assessments of the generated morphing trajectories, and a detailed ablation study to validate the contributions of our core components.